otmani98/online-restaurent/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file and ofcourse you have to create you own accounts that you need like stipre account and atlas mongodb and sendgrid to send emails
+To run this project, you will need to add the following environment variables to your config.env file and ofcourse you have to create you own accounts that you need like stipre account and atlas mongodb and sendgrid to send emails

 `NODE_ENV=production or devlopment`